Vuelta a España

 • Unpredictable routes with last-minute changes

 The Vuelta is considered by professionals to be the physically toughest Grand Tour.
-The combination of heat, late summer timing and extreme elevation profile makes it the ultimate challenge.
+The combination of heat, late season timing and extreme elevation profile makes it the ultimate challenge.

 Economic Significance